 Finally, a professional wedding DJ should be a well-trained Master of Ceremonies.
 This means being confident on the microphone and able to make important announcements and introductions in a classy, charismatic manner.
 Professionals will spend time preparing their announcements and have pride in their ability to pronounce everyone’s name correctly.

-Nothing makes a crowd more uncomfortable than to sit in front of someone who is nervous on the microphone.
-Often times, a DJ may try to hide this nervousness by turning into a cheesy “party motivator”, annoying guests and embarrassing the bride and groom.
-A well trained DJ/MC will be classy and well spoken on the microphone every time.
+Nothing makes a crowd more uncomfortable than sitting in front of someone nervous on the microphone.
+Often, a DJ may try to hide this nervousness by turning into a cheesy “party motivator,” annoying guests, and embarrassing the bride and groom.
+A well trained DJ/MC will be classy and well-spoken on the microphone every time.

-Keep in mind when hiring a professional DJ you need to make sure they are who they say they are and can deliver what they say they can.
+Keep in mind when hiring a professional DJ, you need to make sure they are who they say they are and can deliver what is promised.
 Please look at online reviews.
-I HIGHLY encourage to check the companies history on WeddingWire.com.
-They are the most trusted site in the wedding industry when it comes to reviews because they check to make sure a contract was done between the couple and the DJ.
+I HIGHLY encourage you to check the companies history on WeddingWire.com.
+They are the most trusted site in the wedding industry when it comes to reviews because they check to make sure a contract was made between the couple and the DJ.
 Reviews can’t be fabricated on that system.
 Good and bad reviews alike are all on there.

 The second-best way to determine the reputability of your DJ is to call references.
 Some DJs will have a list of references that they will be quick to hand over to you.
-However, these will either be hand-picked couples or, even worse, people who’ve never actually even hired the them.
-A professional DJ is booked almost every weekend during the summer and fall, so ask the DJ for the phone number of a couple from a random date to call for a reference.
-Any company that refuses to do this is most likely hiding something.
+However, these will either be hand-picked couples or, even worse, people who’ve never actually hired them.
 A good DJ will feel confident that every wedding they’ve performed at was of the highest quality.